-Decemb er 31, 2022 January 1, 2022
+December 30, 2023 December 31, 2022

+Not Subject to Not Subject to

-(In millions) Level 1 Level 2 Level 3 Not Subject to Leveling Level 2 Level 3 Not Subject to Leveling
+(In millions) Level 1 Level 2 Level 3 Leveling Level 1 Level 2 Level 3 Leveling

-Cash and equivalents \$ 378 \$ 3 \$ - \$ - \$ 200 \$ 6 \$ - \$
+Cash and equivalents \$ 231 \$ 1 \$ - \$ - \$ 378 \$ 3 \$ - 5 \$ -

 Equity securities:

-Domestic 2,304 225 2,774 271
+Domestic 2,754 - 299 2,304 225

-International 1,171 230 1,772 305
+International 1,061 - 281 1,171 230

-Mutual funds 150 123
+Mutual funds 117 - 150

 Debt securities:

-National, state and local governments 332 239 27 677 274 98
+National, state and local governments 679 142 - 88 332 239 27

-Corporate debt 58 663 129 150 1,055 170
+Corporate debt 164 610 - 90 58 663 129

-Private investment partnerships 1,070 1,098
+Private investment partnerships 1,000 1,070

-Real estate 569 395 599 375
+Real estate 508 388 569 395

-Total \$ 4,393 \$ 905 \$ 569 \$ 2,076 \$ 5,696 \$ 1,335 \$ 599 \$ 2,317
+Total \$ 5,006 \$ 753 \$ 508 \$ 2,146 \$ 4,393 \$ 905 \$ 569 9 \$ 2,076

 Cash and equivalents, equity securities and debt securities include commingled funds, which represent investments in funds offered to institutional investors that are similar to mutual funds in that they provide diversification by holding various equity and debt securities.
-The fair value of the commingled funds is determined and published by the fund's investment managers and is the basis for current transactions, therefore, they are categorized as Level 1 in the table above; certain of these funds were previously categorized as not subject to leveling and the prior year amounts have been reclassified to conform to the current presentation.
+The fair value of the commingled funds is determined and published by the fund's investment managers and is the basis for current transactions, therefore, they are categorized as Level 1 in the table above.
 Debt securities are valued based on same day actual trading prices, if available.
 If such prices are not available, we use a matrix pricing model with historical prices, trends and other factors.

 Private investment partnerships represents interests in funds which invest in equity, debt and other financial assets.
 These funds are generally not publicly traded so the interests therein are valued using income and market methods that include cash flow projections and market multiples for various comparable investments.
 Real estate includes owned properties and limited partnership interests in real estate partnerships.
 Owned properties are valued using certified appraisals at least every three years that are updated at least annually by the real estate investment manager based on current market trends and other available information.
 These appraisals generally use the standard methods for valuing real estate, including forecasting income and identifying current transactions for comparable real estate to arrive at a fair value.
-Limited partnership interests in real estate partnerships are valued similarly to private investment partnerships, with the general partner using standard real estate valuation methods to value the real estate properties and securities held within their portfolios.
+Limited partnership interests in real estate valuation methods to value the real estate properties and securities held within their portfolios.
 Neither private investment nor real estate partnerships are subject to leveling within the fair value hierarchy.